 But what does it take to work remotely?
 What are the challenges, and which tools will work best for you and your business?
 This article is here to guide you as you navigate the world of convenience, where freedom, productivity, and work-life balance are some of the rewards.

 As you would expect, working remotely isn’t all about the fun and excitement of setting your own schedule and working from any corner of the world.
 Yes, there are several benefits to it, but there’s an obvious and often overlooked dark side of remote work.
-Here are the major challenges:
+Here are the major challenges to collaborating effectively:

 - Time Zone Barriers – A SpringerLink research shows that the added difficulties of dividing work across multiple time zones increases the cost and effort of coordination.